Flake event

 With a rotator I could have determined if the corrector or the camera was affected (just rotating the camera and see if the blemish rotates with it or not).
 As mentioned in another post, there is no rotator on Moana at this point.

 The following day, I asked P. at the observatory to dismantle the camera and corrector.
-The camera was clean.
-The Paracor corrector however seemed to have a speckle of paint in it, on one of the doublet, inside the corrector.
-Nothing that can be cleaned without a factory return.
+He reported the camera was clean.
+He also reported the corrector seemed to have a speckle of paint in it.

 I redid a full series of Flats, using the flat panel.
 The new flats take care of the problem for now, further helped by the fact the default is in a corner.